-Tried to play and it didn’t work out?
+Tried playing and it didn’t work out?

 FLIPPED GUITAR

-can get you past the early challenges
+gets you past the early challenges

 SO YOU DON’T QUIT